-The Forbes Technology Council has a nice little article, Project Prioritization 101, that highlights ten key elements of any good prioritization model.
-Here are the first five (I've paraphrased):
+The Forbes Technology Council has a nice little article, Project Prioritization 101, that highlights ten key elements of any good prioritization project prioritization framework.
+Here are the first five (I’ve paraphrased):

 On that last topic, which is near and dear to my heart, the article quotes Zohar Dayan, CEO of Wibbitz, who says: